PeilinJia/AcademicBench/README.md

 - `results/human_check_l2.json`
 - `results/l2_review.html`

-These detailed result files are not fully included in the public demo release.
-The repository instead provides aggregated statistics and final visualization figures.
+These detailed result files are not included in the public demo release.
+The repository instead provides aggregate statistics, anonymized samples, and final visualization figures.

 ---